HeartAILab/heartailab.github.io/index.md

 {% capture text %}

-We have many exciting ongoing projects, please reach out if you'd be interested in collaborating.
+We have many exciting ongoing projects, spanning work with deep convolutional neural networks for computer vision and large language models for natural language processing of clinical and biomedical text.

 {%
   include button.html